Azure/iot-operations-sdks/doc/README.md

 1. Review the [samples](/samples) directory for samples and tutorials.

 1. Learn how to [deploy](deploy.md) your application to the cluster.

+## Limitations

+Review any [known limitations](limitations.md) associated with the current service and client implementations.

 ## Reference